vandana-10/DataAnalyst_Intern_Task1/SQL_Analysis_Task3/README.md

 Embarked codes (C, Q, S) are matched with port names via the Ports dataset.

-The analysis file analysis_queries.sql contains all the queries with comments explaining each step.
+The analysis file DataAnalyst_intern_task3.sql contains all the queries with comments explaining each step.